isabella232/dde-handsonlab/labsetup/README.md

 If you've done all the set-up correctly you should be able to click your Docker Desktop Enterprise icon (Moby whale), then `Design new application...`, then when Application Designer appears you can click `Choose a template` and you should see this template:
 ![App Designer](./images/labsetupAppDesigner.png)

-## Enjoy
+## Enjoy!

 You are good to go.
-Enjoy.
+Enjoy!

 Please submit issues / PRs if you find ways to improve the lab :)